Brown-University-Library/geodata_api_tutorials/README.md

 * **census_api_loop**: variation of the former, where the API call is made in a loop with a try / exception block to retrieve county-level data for a list of states.

 * **nyt_archives_api**: [New York Times Archive API](https://developer.nytimes.com/docs/archive-product/1/overview), for retrieving metadata for news articles published in a given year and month.
 Working with particularly complex JSON that's several levels deep, converting it to a dictionary format, searching elements in these levels for particular terms, and using logic to keep records based on a match.
-The metadata includes article URLs, so a second step (not illustrated) could be scraping the text from these articles using the URLs in the metadata.
+The metadata includes article URLs, so a second step could be scraping the text from these articles using the URLs in the metadata.
+Web scraping is *not* covered in these examples - visit the [Web Scraping Toolkit](https://libguides.brown.edu/web-scrape) for suggestions.

 ##